Endiandra sankeyana: Etymology

 The genus name Endiandra is formed from "endo" meaning inner or inside, and "andro" meaning male, which is a reference to the inner series of anthers being fertile.
 The species epithet sankeyana was chosen to honour J. R. Sankey.

 Distribution and habitat

-Endiandra sankeyana is found from the Cooktown region in the north to the area near Mission Beach in the south, with a single recorded sighting another 90 km further south near Ingham.
-It grows at elevations from sea level to around 1300 m, in mature rainforest on a variety of soils.
+Endiandra sankeyana is found from the Cooktown region in the north to the area near Mission Beach in the south, with a single occurrence recorded another 90 km further south near Ingham.
+It grows in mature rainforest on a variety of soils, at altitudes from sea level to around 1300 m.

 Ecology

-Fruits of this species are eaten by Musky rat-kangaroos and cassowaries, both of which are recognised as important seed distributors for numerous species of plants.
+Fruits of this species are eaten by musky rat-kangaroos and cassowaries, both of which are recognised as important seed distributors for numerous species of plants.
 They are also eaten by native rodents.

 Conservation

-This species is listed by both the Queensland Department of Environment and Science and the International Union for Conservation of Nature (IUCN) as least concern.
+This species has been assessed by the Queensland Government's Department of the Environment, Tourism, Science and Innovation, and by the International Union for Conservation of Nature (IUCN), as having a conservation status of least concern.